-When a connection to a remote system does not seem to be working, you may need to do some debugging.

-The first places to look are the LOGFILE and ERRLOG files, since they may give some clue as to the nature of the problem.
-You have to determine if the problem is in the dialing stage, the login/handshaking stage, the file transfer stage, or whether it is a hardware problem.
+When a connection to a remote system does not seem to be working, look at the LOGFILE and ERRLOG files.
+They will help you determine if the problem is in the dialing stage, the login/handshaking stage, or the file transfer stage, and whether it is a hardware problem.